Capital City Press

 Events

 Featured writers will host a variety of programs that are free for the community throughout the year.
 Annual events include the Capital City Press Book Festival and the Young Writers Conference.
+If you are a local author and interested in presenting a talk at EPL, apply for a local author talk.

 Check It Out